ngageoint/geopackage-android/README.md

 The [GeoPackage MapCache](https://github.com/ngageoint/geopackage-mapcache-android) app provides an extensive standalone example on how to use the SDK.

+#### Project Setup ####

+Include as repositories in your project build.gradle:

+    repositories {
+        jcenter()
+        mavenLocal()
+    }

+##### Normal Build #####

+Include the dependency in your module build.gradle with desired version number:

+    compile "mil.nga.giat.geopackage:sdk:1.0.0"

+As part of the build process, run the "uploadArchives" task on the geopackage-android Gradle script to update the Maven local repository.

+##### Local Build #####

+Replace the normal build dependency in your module build.gradle with:

+    compile project(':sdk')

+Include in your settings.gradle:

+    include ':sdk'

+From your project directory, link the cloned SDK directory:

+    ln -s ../geopackage-android/sdk sdk

 #### Example ####

     // Context context = ...;